Odessey and Oracle: Reception

 While the album was received indifferently upon its release, it has since gone on to gain a cult following and become a critically respected album.
-In their retrospective review, Bruce Eder of AllMusic gave the album five stars out of five, calling it "one of the flukiest (and best) albums of the 1960s, and one of the most enduring long-players to come out of the entire British psychedelic boom".
+In their retrospective review, Bruce Eder of AllMusic gave the album five stars out of five, calling it "one of the flukiest (and best) albums of the 1960s, and one of the most enduring long-players to come out of the entire British psychedelic boom," while also referring to the tracks "Hung Up on a Dream" and "Changes" as "some of the most powerful psychedelic pop/rock ever heard out of England."
 BBC Music wrote "To this day it remains a word-of-mouth obscurity.
 But by those who know it's held in such regard that the remaining living members of the band are to perform it in its entirety this year, on the fortieth anniversary of its release." treblezine.com wrote "Odessey and Oracle, even by today's standards, is impossible to top."